Mary Ann Wilson: Personal life and death

 Wilson and her daughter, Gretchen Wilson, who produces and directs the Sit and Be Fit programs her mother hosted, also appear together in the Boomer Be Fit DVD, which Wilson hosts.
 They resided in Spokane, Washington, where both the Sit and Be Fit TV program and the SABF organization, which is non-profit, are based.

-Wilson died on November 5, 2025, at the age of 87.
+Wilson died in her sleep on November 5, 2025, at the age of 87 from hypertensive atherosclerotic cardiovascular disease at her home in Spokane, Washington.